Skip to main content

 1963

-One of Civic's legendary directors, John Kichline, must fill in for one of his actors during the first act of Brigadoon's opening performance, as said actor was busy sleeping.
+Civic's first paid directors, John Kichline, must fill in for one of his actors during the first act of Brigadoon's opening performance, as said actor was busy sleeping.

 1967